 The department instituted a formal system of artifact collection whereby papers are retained from the seminar and historiography courses for assessment purposes.
 The chair collected the relevant artifacts for the purpose of assessing the department's content courses.
 Assessment is ideally based on BOTH historiography and seminar papers, insuring a robust data sample.
 Papers from both historiography and the seminar were retained this year, the ideal scenario.
-The chair will be working with Dr. Laura Dean to develop a more professional assessment product for political science.
+Artifacts from political science came from the senior thesis project and from an upper-division course; they were very good overall.
+Ideally, Dr. Dean, as the political science professor with a terminal degree, should take a greater role in the assessment process for political science.